-- 5. Enter the following: (fields marked with pare required) - Name.
-This must be a unique name among queues. - Description.
-This text is displayed next to the queue name in the list of queues. - Owner.
-This person can edit the queue even if they are not an administrator. - Priority.
-Calls on high priority queues get delivered first.
-Calls on queues of the same priority are delivered on a first come, first serve basis. - Destination priority order.
-Determines the next available destination. - Linear: Always start at level 10 (the highest level), or at the highest level defined. - Smart linear: Start with the last level that answered, then linear
+- 5. Enter the following: (fields marked with are required) - Name: This must be a unique name among queues. - Description: This text is displayed next to the queue name in the list of queues. - Owner: This person can edit the queue even if they are not an administrator.